csm10495/clocky/README.md

                         status.
   -V, --version         Print version information on standard output, then
                         exit successfully.
-  -g                    A timey-specific extension.
+  -g                    A clocky-specific extension.
 When set, tries to act
                         similar to gnu time in terms of output.
-Otherwise by default (without -f) timey acts like bash's time command.
+Otherwise by default (without -f) clocky acts like bash's time command.
 ```
 <!-- MARKDOWN-AUTO-DOCS:END -->

 # Simple Example

-Timey can be used to time function execution (just like the time command):
+Clocky can be used to time function execution (just like the time command):

 ```
-> timey echo "Hello World"
+> clocky echo "Hello World"
 Hello World

 real    0m0.007s